Elizabeth Alexeievna (Louise of Baden): Russian Empress

-The eccentricities of Emperor Paul I led to a plot to overthrow him and place Alexander on the Russian throne.
+The eccentricities of Paul I led to a plot to overthrow him and place Alexander on the Russian throne.
 Elizabeth was well aware of this scheme and on the night of Paul's assassination, she was with her husband giving him support.

-Once Alexander I became Emperor, Elizabeth Alexeievna encouraged him to leave behind the trauma of Paul I's murder and dedicate himself to serve Russia.
-As Empress Consort, she took part in court life and the duties of representation, but the first female rank in the Empire was reserved for her mother-in-law Empress Maria Feodorovna.
-During official events, Empress Maria Feodorovna walked next to the Emperor while Elizabeth was forced to walk alone behind them.
+Once Alexander became emperor, Elizabeth Alexeievna encouraged him to leave behind the trauma of Paul I's murder and dedicate himself to serve Russia.
+As Empress Consort, she took part in court life and the duties of representation, but the first female rank in the empire was reserved for her mother-in-law Empress Maria Feodorovna.
+During official events, Maria walked next to the Emperor while Elizabeth was forced to walk alone behind them.

-Alexander I treated his wife indifferently, he was polite toward her in public ceremonies and made an effort to have his meals in her company.
+Alexander treated his wife indifferently, he was polite toward her in public ceremonies and made an effort to have his meals in her company.
 Elizabeth was said to be too soft and placid to keep a hold on a restless and soul tortured man such as her husband.
-In 1803, Alexander began a love affair that would continue for more than fifteen years with the Polish princess Maria Czetwertynska, wife of Prince Dmitri Naryshkin.
-Princess Maria Naryshkina flaunted her liaison at court in a tasteless, blatant fashion.
+In 1803, Alexander began a love affair that would continue for more than fifteen years with the Polish Princess Maria Naryshkina, wife of Prince Dmitri Naryshkin.
+Maria Naryshkina flaunted her liaison at court in a tasteless, blatant fashion.

-Elizabeth Alexeievna, for her part, found solace in her relationship with Adam Czartoryski, who had returned to Russia at Alexander I's ascension to the throne.
+Elizabeth, for her part, found solace in her relationship with Prince Adam Jerzy Czartoryski, who had returned to Russia at Alexander's ascension to the throne.
 This liaison ended when she started a love affair with a handsome staff captain, Alexis Okhotnikov.
 All the correspondence between Elizabeth and Alexis Okhotnikov, and some of her diaries were destroyed by Emperor Nicholas I after her death.

 The affair with Okhotnikov had a tragic end.
 The staff captain, who suffered from tuberculosis, retired due to his worsened health and died in 1807.
-It was apparently rumored later that Alexander I or his brother Grand Duke Konstantin had ordered him killed; in the early twentieth century Grand Duke Nicholas Mikhailovich turned those rumors into an elaborate legend for his biography of Elizabeth Alexeievna, although the chapter on Okhotnikov was not published at the time due to Nicholas II's personal intervention, and his other studies of that period.
+It was apparently rumored later that Alexander or his brother Grand Duke Constantine had ordered him killed; in the early twentieth century Grand Duke Nicholas Mikhailovich turned those rumors into an elaborate legend for his biography of Elizabeth Alexeievna, although the chapter on Okhotnikov was not published at the time due to Nicholas II's personal intervention, and his other studies of that period.